this can be a rolling thread, maybe. forgive me if one already exists, i didn't see it.

 I love learning and rehearsing pieces on piano but man do I also love noodling on it.
 I might be a more effective noodler if I knew my theory better but I'm having fun and not hurting anybody

-― I have measured out my life in coffee shop loyalty cards (silby), Monday, 14 January 2019 22:57 (one month ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Monday, 14 January 2019 22:57 (three months ago) Permalink

 update: we recorded our show and i made a bandcamp -- here it ishttp://planquartet.bandcamp.com